rmcclosk/thesis/simulations/README.md

 `./expt.py kernel-shapes.yaml`.
 Each experiment has its own folder, with subfolders for each of its steps.

-The `expt.py` script is hacked together and not very robust.
-If a step fails or is interrupted, it will not know to delete the file, and you will have to delete it manually in order to run the step properly.

 Each experiment has an accompanying SQLite database, which is created and updated by `expt.py`.
 It contains the location of each file and all the parameters which went into creating the file.
-The names of the files in the experiment directories are not themselves descriptive, although most of them have their parameters embedded in some way.
+The names of the files in the experiment directories are not themselves descriptive, although most of the files have their parameters recorded in a comment inside the file.

 Below I describe what each experiment is on a high level.
 In the "YAML files" section, I detail the structure of the YAML files specifying the experiments.

 ## Experiments

+### kernel-*

-All of the kernel-* experiments are testing the tree kernel's ability to estimate a particular network parameter.
-Three or four different values of the parameter are chosen, and 100 different networks are generated for each value.
+These experiments are testing the tree kernel's ability to distinguish several different values of a particular network parameter.
+Three values of the parameter are chosen (arbitrarily), and 100 different networks are generated for each value.
 A tree is simulated from each network.
 A kernel matrix is computed for the trees for several combinations of its two parameters (the decay factor and radial basis function variance).
 Each of these matrices is used to evaluate the performance of a kSVM classifier by performing 1000 two-fold cross-validations.
 We also calculate and plot some tree summary statistics.

 ### kernel-edge-density